What’s the Difference Between an Endodontist and a Dentist?

 What Advanced Technologies Do Endodontists Use?

 Endodontists are trained to use state-of-the-art tools for root canals and related procedures.
-These use these technologies to provide more precise, comfortable, and successful treatments.
+They use these technologies to provide more precise, comfortable, and successful treatments.

 Specialized Endodontic Equipment Includes:

-Tech like this comes in handy when treating small, curved, or difficult-to-locate canals.
-It helps endodontists with visualization and precision, which contributes to higher success rates.
+Tech like this helps endodontists work with small, curved, or difficult-to-locate canals and contributes to higher treatment success.

 How Do Costs Compare Between Endodontists and General Dentists?

-Treatment by an endodontist typically comes with a higher upfront cost than a general dentist.
+Treatment by an endodontist typically comes with a higher upfront cost than treatment by a general dentist.
 This price difference reflects their specialized expertise and the advanced equipment they use.

 Factors Affecting Treatment Cost:

-Think about things in the long-term.
-It’s usually better to save the natural tooth in the first place than needing retreatment or tooth replacement.
+It’s usually better to preserve the natural tooth than to deal with retreatment or tooth replacement later.

 Endodontists vs. Dentists FAQs